Joseph Brant: Marriages and family

 On July 22, 1765, in Canajoharie, Brant married Peggie, also known as Margaret.
 Said to be the daughter of Virginia planters, Peggie had been taken captive when young by Native Americans.
 After becoming assimilated with midwestern Indians, she was sent to the Mohawk.
-They lived with his parents, who passed the house on to Brant after his stepfather's death.
-He also owned a large and fertile farm of 80 acre near the village of Canajoharie on the south shore of the Mohawk River; this village was also known as the Upper Mohawk Castle.
-Brant and Peggie raised corn and kept cattle, sheep, horses, and hogs.
-He also kept a small store.
-Brant dressed in "the English mode" wearing "a suit of blue broad cloth".
+They were married in a simple ceremony with sagamite cake to signify the bride's ability to keep house and venison to signify the husband's ability to provide for his wife.
+They moved into a house that the Mohawks had helped built, where he used his agricultural training to cultivate a corn farm and breed pigs and cows for livestock.
+Brant encouraged other Canajoharie Mohawks to follow in this style, but was largely unsuccessful in convincing the hunters to become farmers.

 Peggie and Brant had two children together, Isaac and Christine, before Peggie died from tuberculosis in March 1771.
 Brant later killed his son, Isaac, in a physical confrontation.
 Brant married a second wife, Susanna, but she died near the end of 1777 during the American Revolutionary War, when they were staying at Fort Niagara.

 While still based at Fort Niagara, Brant started living with Catharine Adonwentishon Croghan, whom he married in the winter of 1780.
 She was the daughter of Catharine (Tekarihoga), a Mohawk, and George Croghan, the prominent Irish colonist and British Indian agent, deputy to William Johnson, Superintendent of Indian Affairs for the Northern District.
 Through her mother, Adonwentishon became clan mother of the Turtle clan, the first in rank in the Mohawk Nation.
 The Mohawk had a matrilineal kinship system, with inheritance and descent through the maternal line.
 As the clan matriarch, Adonwentishon had the birth right of naming the Tekarihoga, the principal hereditary sachem of the Mohawk who would come from her clan.
 Through his marriage to Catherine, Brant also became connected to John Smoke Johnson, a Mohawk godson of Sir William Johnson and relative of Hendrick Theyanoguin.

 With Catherine Croghan, Brant had seven children: Joseph, Jacob (1786–1847), John (selected by Catherine as Tekarihoga at the appropriate time; he never married), Margaret, Catherine, Mary, and Elizabeth (who married William Johnson Kerr, grandson of Sir William Johnson and Molly Brant; their son later became a chief among the Mohawk).